Sahra Wagenknecht: Early life

 Wagenknecht was born on 16 July 1969 in the East German city of Jena.

-Her father, who is Iranian, came to West Berlin to study;
+Her father, who is Iranian, moved to West Berlin to study;

 her mother, who worked for a state-run art distributor, is German.
 Her father disappeared in Iran when she was a child.
 She was cared for primarily by her grandparents until 1976, when she and her mother moved to East Berlin.
 While in Berlin, she became a member of the Free German Youth (FDJ).
 She completed her Abitur exams in 1988 and joined the (then ruling) Socialist Unity Party (SED) in early 1989.

-In 1990, the GDR dissoluted.
+In 1990, German reunification occurred, ending the GDR.
 From 1990, Wagenknecht studied philosophy and modern German literature as an undergraduate in Jena and Berlin, completing the mandatory coursework, but did not write a thesis as she "could not find support for her research aims at the East Berlin Humboldt University".
 She then enrolled as a philosophy student at the University of Groningen, completing her studies and earning an MA in 1996 for a thesis on the young Karl Marx's interpretation of Hegel, supervised by Hans Heinz Holz and published as a book in 1997.

 From 2005 until 2012 she completed a PhD dissertation in microeconomics at TU Chemnitz, on "The Limits of Choice: Saving Decisions and Basic Needs in Developed Countries", awarded with the grade magna cum laude in the German system.